keptn-sandbox/keptn-osticket-service/README.md

 # OSTicket Service
 This service creates tickets in [OSTicket](https://github.com/osTicket/osTicket) when a keptn evaluation (`sh.keptn.event.start-evaluation`) is performed.
-The service is subscribed to the following keptn events:
+The service subscribes to the following keptn events:

-* sh.keptn.events.evaluation-done
+* `sh.keptn.events.evaluation-done`

 # Installation